 Goldust comes to the ring first with Blue Meanie by his side.
 It was a unique pairing with Meanie calling Goldust ‘mommy’.
 This was when The Godfather was at the peak of his popularity, and he was the Intercontinental champion.
 He is accompanied to the ring by his ‘hos.’
 This wouldn’t fly today, but it is incredible what was acceptable during the Attitude Era.

 Ross goes over the tale of the tape, and it is remarkable how big both of these men are.
 Goldust begins the match and tries to take an early advantage as the Godfather is distracted by the Blue Meanie approaching his ladies at ringside.
 After an initial comeback by the Godfather, Goldust attempts to leave the match to be encouraged to go back by the Blue Meanie.
 Godfather is thrown to the floor, and the Blue Meanie attacks.
 Goldust makes a quick cover only for the Godfather to kick out at two back in the rung.

 Meanie hands Goldust a bag of powder, but the Godfather is able to turn it around, and Goldust is blinded.
 Godfather directs a blinded Goldust towards the Blue Meanie, and he beats down his ringside aide.
 Godfather picks up Goldust, hits a death valley driver, and covers him for the three count.

 Winner: And still Intercontinental champion The Godfather

-Michael Cole interviews Al Snow backstage who refers to him as ‘Todd.’
-Then asks Cole to leave as he was in a private conversation with HEAD.
+Michael Cole interviews Al Snow backstage, which refers to him as ‘Todd.’
+Then he asks Cole to leave as he was in a private conversation with HEAD.